 Birding in Peru is also an exercise in geography, as altitude plays a critical role.
 Many of the species we will search for occur in relatively narrow elevation bands.
 We will also experience an incredible amount of colour on our trip; from the iridescence of the hummingbirds to the bright crimson red of the Andean Cock-of-the-rock to the almost cartoon-like kaleidoscope of the tanager families.
 The late Theodore Parker III, a well-known American ornithologist, once said, “Peru offers bird enthusiasts more than any other country in the world… Being here is like being a child visiting a huge store filled with new and fascinating toys.”

-Our next Incas and Birds tour departs in August 2021
+Our next Incas and Birds tour departs on 9 August 2022

 ITINERARY – INCAS AND BIRDS

 This trip starts in Lima, Peru’s capital city.
 Flights will arrive at Jorge Chávez International Airport, where you will meet your Nature Travel Birding guide and be transferred from the airport to a comfortable city hotel in the Miraflores district close to Kennedy Park.